-This plan becomes effective upon the adoption by the Board of Directors of the Wes-Tex Groundwater Conservation District and certification by the Texas Water Development Board.
-This plan remains in effect for ten years from the date of certification by the Texas Water Development Board, or until a revised plan is certified, whichever is earlier.
+This plan becomes effective upon the adoption by the Board of Directors of the Wes-Tex Groundwater Conservation District and approval by the Texas Water Development Board.
+This plan will be readopted with or without changes by the District Board and submitted to the Texas Water Development Board for approval at least every five years. {TWC §36.1072(e)}